A solid Pinterest marketing strategy takes some determination.

 Success on Pinterest seems to be down to two factors: time and luck.
-If you’re running short on both then it can seem like a fruitless task and that your attention may be better spent on other social networks such as Facebook or Pinterest.
-But to dismiss this network based on a slow start would be an unwise move, particularly if you’re an online retailer, as research has shown that Pinterest has a pretty good conversion rate when it comes to sales.
+If you’re running short on both then it can seem like a fruitless task.
+You may think your attention may be better spent on other social networks such as Facebook or Twitter.
+But to dismiss this network based on a slow start would be an unwise move, particularly if you’re an online retailer.
+Research has shown that Pinterest has a pretty good conversion rate when it comes to sales.
 Getting help with an effective Pinterest marketing strategy would be a beneficial move for your business.

 The problem with Pinterest is that it favours those creative working types who can naturally fit image browsing into their everyday job.
 Designers, photographers, and artists all seem to do very well on the platform – and they’re rewarded by becoming the people new users follow automatically when they sign up.
 It’s a self-serving circle, so the key to success on Pinterest is to have enough time to build incredible boards and to constantly provide good content, and then to have the luck of being selected as one of the suggested users by Pinterest.

 But you don’t have to spend hours slaving away, building up your boards – you could always cheat… here’s where a Pinterest marketing strategy comes in handy.

 Pinterest is, after all, a network, and you should be making the most of this network of people to let them help you with the bulk of the work.
 One of the best ways to do this is by creating contributor boards – these will allow other users to pin to your boards, and help you to grow your following with little to no effort.